 After Installing Stay FROSTy

 Click below to expand Once everything is finished Wabbjack will turn green and say Installation Complete.
-If you have any issues installing please message in the #frosty-support channel on our Discord Server (https://discord.gg/strraNQxEQ) and we will respond ASAP!
+If you have any issues installing please visit our Discord Server for further self-service support tips (https://discord.gg/strraNQxEQ).
 Now go to the folder where you installed this modlist to and open the folder within called Game Folder Files.
 Copy ALL of the contents within the folder named Game Folder Files to your game directory (where the game is installed; i.e. steamapps/common/Fallout 4).
 Make sure you copy all the contents WITHIN the Game Folder Files folder to the ROOT of where the game is installed (where the game’s executable is) (reference image if you are confused https://imgur.com/1Nu9KzL).
 DO NOT COPY THE ENTIRE MODLIST TO YOUR GAME FOLDER.
 DO NOT COPY THE ENTIRE GAME FOLDER FILES FOLDER TO YOUR GAME DIRECTORY!
 ONLY COPY THE FILES WITHIN THE GAME FOLDER FILES FOLDER!
 To actually play Stay FROSTy, launch ModOrganizer.exe from within the installation directory for this modlist.
 It should default to F4SE as the executable in the top-right corner of MO2.
 Make sure the listed profile is Stay FROSTy!
 Click the Run button to launch!

 Game Folder Files